 Asking for a letter of recommendation can feel awkward, but it really shouldn’t.
 Teachers are expecting students to come to them for this.
 But keep in mind it can be a big task for teachers who are asked by 20+ students, so you want to be respectful of the time and work involved.

 Make sure you ask when the teacher still has a lot of time.
 Asking even three weeks before the letter of recommendation is due is cutting it close.
 Giving your teachers more leeway also helps you: The more time they have, the more they can make the letter sparkle.
-(Do you really want to use a letter of recommendation written by someone annoyed by a last-minute request?)
+(Do you really want to use a letter of recommendation written by someone annoyed and in a hurry because it was a last-minute request?)

 In fact, it’s perfectly acceptable to ask teachers at the end of your junior year to write your letter of recommendation.
 Their memories of you will be fresh and they’re less likely to have an in-box full of other students’ requests.

-Normally, you should ask in person, but that may not be possible if your school has gone virtual.
-Whether you’re asking in person or through a digital platform, make sure you do it at a time when the teacher isn’t attending to other tasks or other students.
+Ideally, you should ask in person and do it at a time when the teacher isn’t attending to other tasks or other students.
 You’ll want to carve out a few minutes when you can have some one-on-one time with the teacher.